 ALSO READPanneerselvam flays Stalin for seeking removal of Jaya pics TNCC to support DMK in bypoll, prospects bright says Stalin Stalin says Barnala 'upheld the dignity of democracy' TN situation different from that under Karuna, Jaya: BJP Karuna says portfolios allocation on CM's advise "surprising"

+The Fisheries Minister said the Centre had given an assurance that steps would be taken to bring back the fishermen's boats stranded in Lanka.
 It had also assured that Rs 500 crore would be provided annually for deep sea fishing and the state had been asked to give a matching grant.